Robbie Robertson: 1969–1973: Expansion and acclaim

 The Band began performing regularly in spring 1969, with their first live dates as the Band taking place at the Winterland Ballroom in San Francisco.
 Their most notable performances that year were at the 1969 Woodstock Festival and the UK Isle of Wight Festival with Bob Dylan in August.

-The Band's album The Band was released in September 1969, and became a critical and commercial success.
-The album received almost universal critical praise, peaked at #9 on the US pop charts, and stayed in the Top 40 for 24 weeks.
+The Band's self-titled second album was released in September 1969.
+It became a critical and commercial success.
+The album received almost universal critical praise, peaked at No. 9 on the U.S. pop charts, and stayed on the Top 40 for 24 weeks.
+Robertson wrote or co-wrote each song on the album.
 The Band works as a loose concept album of Americana themes, and was instrumental in the creation of the Americana music genre.
 It was included in the Library of Congress' National Recording Registry in 2009.